MAHMOUDGAD123/Salla-Vite-Watcher/README.md

 ## 🙏 Credits & Acknowledgements

 - Inspired by the original Salla Webpack watcher plugin.
-- Thanks to the Salla developer community for feedback and testing.
 - Built by Mahmoud Gad with 💙 for Salla theme creators.

 ---